ToxicFrog/doomrl-server/README.md

 If you're using thttpd as the web server, sample configuration files are also provided. `thttp.conf` is the configuration file for the web server itself; `thttpd-doomrl.service` is a systemd service file for running it.
 You should read and edit both of them, as they make some assumptions that may not be correct (for example, they assume that doomrl-server is installed in `/var/lib/doomrl/`, and that you want to serve the scoreboard on port 8666).

+### The web terminal

+doomrl-server comes with a web-based telnet client, based on XTerm2.js and Websockify.
+It's available in `www/tty.html`; if you want to make it a bit more discoverable for your users, consider adding a link to it to the `webmotd`.

+In order for it to work, you'll need a Websockify proxy running between doomrl-server and the browser. `websockify-doomrl.service` is a systemd unit file that will set this up, assuming you have `websockify` installed.

 ## Directories